 Beer under Communism

-Under communism, beer was very cheap, indeed it was maintained like this by the authorities.
-The thinking was that every man, no matter the job he had, should be able to afford a few beers regularly with his friends without it hurting his pocket.
+Under communism beer was very cheap, indeed it was maintained so by the authorities.
+The thinking was that every man, no matter what job he had, should be able to afford a few beers regularly with friends without it hurting his pocket too much.

 This helped establish beer drinking as